 In this section

-Maintaining high-quality and safe health and social care is our top priority in preparing for the possibility of a no-deal Brexit.
+Maintaining high-quality and safe health and social care is our top priority as we prepare the leave the EU.

-We are working with every health and social care organisation across Wales to ensure services are protected, as much as possible, from any disruption a no deal Brexit could cause.
+We are working with every health and social care organisation across Wales to ensure services are protected, as much as possible, from any disruption leaving the EU without a deal could cause.

 These preparations have been taking place at a local, Wales and UK level.
 We are also working with senior leaders from the health and care sector and public health organisations to assess and address the public health and health security concerns.